International Business Minor

 The International Business minor prepares students to engage with a globally connected marketplace by developing their awareness, understanding, and ability to critically analyze the globally connected world.

-The Sales curriculum provide students with sales theory and up-to-date sales technologies, practical process applications and engagement with live business-to-business selling environments.
+The Sales curriculum provides students with sales theory, up-to-date sales technologies, practical process applications, and engagement with live business-to-business selling environments.
 Students who have earned the minor can contribute revenue to a hiring organization while also being more prepared to accept continued sales and management training.
 In an environment where making the sale is everything, a minor in Sales takes our students anywhere.

 Services are now a major driver of the U.S. and world economy.
-Therefore, service marketing and management in the areas of people, business process, and the design of physical space are of great importance.
-The ability to understand, map, design, and re-design business service processes, flow, and physical space across the value chain is critical as is the ability to manage service employees and teams.
+Therefore, service marketing and management of people, business process, and the design of physical space are of great importance.
+Understanding, mapping, designing, and re-designing business service processes, flow, and physical space across the value chain is critical, as is the ability to manage service employees and teams.

 Services Marketing is a minor designed for students interested in working in and managing teams of people to analyze, develop, and deliver world-class service, manage customer relationships, and work cross-functionally with other aspects of the organization such as sales, logistics, and operations.